laravel/docs/scout.md

 ```

 Once you have specified the collection driver as your preferred driver, you may start [executing search queries](#searching) against your models.
 Search engine indexing, such as the indexing needed to seed Algolia or MeiliSearch indexes, is unnecessary when using the collection engine.

+#### Differences From Database Engine

+On first glance, the "database" and "collections" engines are fairly similar.
+They both interact directly with your database to retrieve search results.
+However, the collection engine does not utilize full text indexes or `LIKE` clauses to find matching records.
+Instead, it pulls all possible records and uses Laravel's `Str::is` helper to determine if the search string exists within the model attribute values.

+The collection engine is the most portable search engine as it works across all relational databases supported by Laravel (including SQLite and SQL Server); however, it is less efficient than Scout's database engine.

 <a name="indexing"></a>
 ## Indexing